Dope-Programmer/Twist-on-Hangman/README.md

 ## Result:
 Having shown a part of the process, this is the result:

-In this video you see if the player guesses all wordscorrect, along with a victory scene.
+Watch the player win after guessing correctly!

 https://github.com/user-attachments/assets/231eb474-44e0-4682-ae33-efbe9b78eb33